 - While the koftas are baking, prepare the gravy.

 - In a large saucepan, heat some oil.

-- No add the ginger, garlic pastes and the spice powders and saute for a minute.
+- Now add the spice powders and saute for a minute.

-- On low to medium heat, add the yoghurt and cook on low heat, adding sugar and salt to taste.
+- Bring the stove to low heat, add the yoghurt and cook on low heat, adding sugar and salt to taste.

-- Let it simmer gently for around 5 minutes, and then add the baked koftas into the gravy.
+- Let it simmer gently for around 5-7 minutes.

 I am linking these indulgent, yet easy koftas to the lovely folks at Fiesta Friday, hosted by Angie, Sue and Monica.